Cirdans-Home/mwright/README.md

-# mwright
+# Wright

-Efficient computation of the Wright function on the real line
+Efficient computation of the Wright function on the real line.